naturalis/barcode-constrained-phylogeny/README.md

 exemplar taxa from the subtrees.
 Here too, the OpenTOL is a source of phylogenetic constraint.

-In this repository this concept is prototyped for both animal species and plant species.
+In this repository this concept is developed for both animal species and plant species.

 ## Installation